 This gallery features my favorite bluebonnet images from across the state of Texas.
 These photographs are available as prints or digital files.
 More bluebonnets can be found in my Texas Wildflowers Gallery.

-In Big Bend National Park, that area has already seen a once-in-lifetime bloom of bluebonnets.
+Big Bend National Park experienced a once-in-lifetime bloom of bluebonnets.
 Please visit my Big Bend Bluebonnet gallery for more of those images.

 Contrary to the seemingly straightforward approach to beautiful spring blooms, the recognition of the bluebonnet as a symbol of Texas proved more difficult.
 About 100 years ago, lawmakers engaged in much discussion over the choices for Texas' state flower.
 The men argued over the cactus -- hardy and tough -- or the business friendly cotton boll (yes, spelled boll).
 The women, however, pushed for Lupinus subcarnosus, a smaller version of the common bluebonnet also known as buffalo clover.
 The men acquiesced, being the gentlemen they were, and in 1901 Texas had found its state flower.
 Or so it thought.
 The folks in government didn't realize it at the time, but there was another species of this wildflower out there, Lupinus texensis, or Texas bluebonnet.
 This plant was a showier, taller and more robust version than the chosen version.
 So for the next 70 years, the debate ensued.
 Finally, in 1971, the legislature compromised and stated very diplomatically that both species of bluebonnet, as well as any future species discovered in Texas, would be recognized officially as the flower representing the state.